james-alex/date_time_format/README.md

 By default, [DateTimeFormat.relative] returns the time offset rounded to the nearest whole unit of time.

-__Note:__ Weeks can be excluded as an interval of time by setting the [excludeWeeks] parameter to `true`, and will not be counted as a degree of time in regards to [levelOfPrecision].

 ```dart
 // 5 minutes
 print(DateTimeFormat.relative(dateTime.subtract(Duration(minutes: 5))));